container-desktop/container-desktop/docs/guides/installation.md

 ContainerDesktopInstaller.exe uninstall --quiet
 ```

-> Note: When the above command performed in a PowerShell session you will be prompted by User Account Control.
+> Note: When the above command is executed in a PowerShell session you will be prompted by User Account Control.
 The Uninstallation of Container Desktop requires elevated permissions.